London College of Fashion

 View all projects

 This new home for UAL's London College of Fashion is conceived as a 21st century workshop; its design inspired by 19th century mill buildings common to many industrial cities.
 It is outwardly simple, unpretentious and robust while capable of containing multiple complex and process-driven internal arrangements that are continually adaptable to change.
-Bringing together an institution currently operating in six sites across London, this new move represents the first time that all of its departments will co-locate together under one roof.
-When completed, the building will be one of the largest dedicated to the study and research of fashion in the world.
+Bringing together an institution that up until recently was operating in six sites across London, this move represents the first time that all of its departments co-locate together under one roof.
+Now occupied by 5,000 students and faculty, the building is one of the largest dedicated to the study and research of fashion in the world and forms a key piece of the cultural quarter of East Bank.

 Context